adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SDD.md

 ===============
 &nbsp;&nbsp;&nbsp;i.
 Purpose
 ----------------------------
-The purpose of this Software Design Document (SDD) is to describe how the DuoMonkeyEditor will be designed and implemented.
-The document should provide enough information to aid in the development process of the web application.
+The purpose of this Software Design Document (SDD) is to describe how the DuoMonkeyEditor Application will be designed and organized.
+The document provides enough information to aid in the discription of the software system.

 &nbsp;&nbsp;&nbsp;ii.
 Intended Audience
 ---------------------------------------